 Penalty: a level 2 fine.

+[Regulation 50 amended in Gazette 2 Dec 2013 p.
+5515.]

 51. Prescribed offences and modified penalties (Act s.
 56)

 For the purposes of the Act section 56 —

 (a) each offence under these regulations the penalty for which is a level 2 fine or a level 3 fine is a prescribed offence unless the provision creating the offence is listed in the Table to this regulation; and